 If the principal concludes that a student has engaged in a Level 5 violation the principal may suspend the student for 10 school days with a recommendation for a long-term suspension unless there are circumstances that clearly indicate such a suspension is not warranted.
 The principal or designated school official will notify the student's parent/guardian/caregiver prior to sending the student home.
 The parent/guardian/caregiver must arrange for the student to be picked up from school or consent as to how the student will travel home.
-The principal or designated school official will inform the student's parent/guardian/caregiver orally and by letter of the suspension and that the matter is being referred to the Superintendent's office and the District Hearing Officer for possible further actions.
+The principal or designated school official will inform the student's parent/guardian/caregiver or designated school official will inform the student's parent/guardian/caregiver or ally and by letter of the suspension and that the matter is being referred to the Superintendent's office and the District Hearing Officer for possible further actions.